 "1 Isygraig" is a 1 bed holiday Apartment sleeping up to 2 guests in Gwynedd.
 The historic town of Machynlleth is situated close to the southern tip of the Snowdonia National Park, amid the rolling hills of Mid Wales.
 The town layout retains the 19th Century clock tower as its centre, and the streets offer an interesting...

-"Chalet 64" is a 2 bed holiday Cottage sleeping up to 4 guests in Gwynedd.
+"Dysynni Pod" is a 1 bed holiday Lodge sleeping up to 2 guests in Gwynedd.
 The tranquil town of Tywyn lies on the sweep of Cardigan Bay, perched on the end of the imposing Cader Idris mountain range where the landscape tumbles into the sea on the edge of the Snowdonia National Park.
 The promenade and town are all on...

-"Chateau Forte" is a 2 bed holiday Cottage sleeping up to 4 guests in Gwynedd.
-The picturesque harbour village of Aberdovey is renowned for its mild climate, sandy beaches, sailing and a championship 18-hole links golf course (rated in the UK's top 100).
-The village is often referred to as “an artist's paradise” with its...
+"Braich-Y-Celyn Lodge" is a 2 bed holiday Cottage sleeping up to 4 guests in Gwynedd.
+Renowned for its mild climate, sandy beaches, sailing and a championship 18-hole links golf course, the picturesque harbour village of Aberdovey is often referred to as "an artist's paradise".
+Packed with pastel coloured cottages, small shops,...

 Popular towns in and around Snowdonia: